 The phrase “according to the grace of God” is emphatic by position in the Greek.
 The words “according to” mean norm, standard, and criterion.
 God’s grace is the standard by which Paul ministered.
 God is the Supreme Builder; therefore, the glory goes to God.

 as a wise master builder I have laid the foundation, and another builds on it.

-The “master builder” is someone who is expert in construction, a master contractor.
+The “master builder” is someone who is an expert in construction, a master contractor.
 Paul, as an apostle, was the contractor who directed the erection of the edifice of the church at Corinth.
 He “laid the foundation” of the church.
 Paul was the first to arrive at Corinth to start the Corinthian church.
 Apollos came later and built on Paul’s foundation.